synanetics/synfhir-store/docs/linux.md

 7. Change `[PASSWORD]` to match POSTGRES_PASSWORD (removing the square brackets)

-8. Change `[DB_HOST]` to match the server address of your postgres instance.
+8. Change `[DB_HOST]` to match the server address of your postgres instance (removing the square brackets).
 If you are running the containerised version that is part of this repo then this should be `host.docker.internal`

-9. Change `[DB_PORT]` to match the TCP/IP port that the target postgres instance is listening.
+9. Change `[DB_PORT]` to match the TCP/IP port that the target postgres instance is listening (removing the square brackets).
 If you are running the containerised version that is part of this repo then this should be `5432`

+### Starting the Model FHIR Proxy using [npm](https://www.npmjs.com)
+At the command line:

+1. Change to the repo directory (if not already there).

+2. Execute `npm run linux:proxy:up` to bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode.

+3. Execute `npm run linux:proxy:up:detached` to bring the server up in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode.

+4. To tear down or stop the server, execute one of: `npm run linux:proxy:down` (to tear down) or `npm run linux:proxy:stop` (to stop).
+Using the stop command here means that you can simply execute `npm run linux:proxy:start` next time you wish to spin the server up.

 ### Docker Compose
 At the command line: